DiegoSalas27/AlbumApp/README.md

 # Album App

 This is the final project for the course Evolución de software.
-It is a mobile application for listening to music and letting unknown artist to upload their own albums for the community to listen to them.
+It is a mobile application for listening to music and letting unknown artist to upload their own albums for the community to listen.

 <img src="https://media.giphy.com/media/8meyh0VvSA6lhH1ohi/giphy.gif"/> | <img src="https://media.giphy.com/media/1xkupQ2FfGMuecgCA1/giphy.gif"/>